Need assistance?

 • 24 In the last four cycles, 24 UIC graduate & professional students and alumni have have been named a finalist or alternate

-Fulbright fellowships, through the U.S. State Department, provide over 2,000 for year-long teaching, research, and study opportunities abroad for U.S. citizen students in various disciplines.
-Approximately 130 countries are viable sites for placement.
+Fulbright fellowships, through the U.S. State Department, provide about 1,800 teaching, research, and study opportunities abroad for U.S. citizens in various disciplines.
+Approximately 140 countries are viable sites for placement for study/research; 75 for English Language Teaching Assistantships (ETAs).
 Language proficiency depends on the country.

-There are two main groupings: English Language Teaching Assistantships (ETAs) and Study/Research Awards.
-These S/Rs can be further divided into two: “study” awards require an applicant to apply for both a graduate program and for a Fulbright grant; a “research” award is to conduct one’s own research.
+There are two main groupings: English Language Teaching Assistantships and Study/Research (S/R) Awards.
+These S/Rs can be further divided into “study” awards, which require an applicant to apply for both a graduate program and for a Fulbright grant, and the “research” award to conduct one’s own research.
 These research awards generally come in four types: (a) “open” wherein the applicant chooses their own affiliation(s), (b) “special” or named awards at a specific university or research center, (c) the Fulbright-Fogarty Fellowship in Public Health, which is disciplinarily and geographically focused, and (d) the National Geographic Storytelling Award.

-The 2025-26 competition opened April 2, 2024 and the national deadline is October 8, 2024.
+The 2026-27 competition opened March 31, 2025 and the national deadline is October 7, 2025.
 UIC students and alumni who are not enrolled elsewhere should apply through UIC and not as at-large applicants.
 Students applying through UIC enjoy an advising process meant to ameliorate the student’s application.
-The internal UIC campus deadline is September 5, 2024.
+The internal UIC campus deadline is September 4, 2025.
+By this date, we expect a complete application.
 Graduate students and alumni from UIC’s graduate programs should contact Benn Williams (bwilli7@uic.edu) and Lindsay Marshall (lmarsh4@uic.edu), their dedicated university Fulbright Program Advisors, to start the process NOW.

-Near the opening of the annual competition, Fulbright releases general and regional updates (updated 5/14/24).
+Near the opening of the annual competition, Fulbright releases general and regional updates.
+We do not have them yet for the 2026-27 competition.

 Why apply?
 Getting Started